jjmaldonis/obsidian-audio-notes/README.md

 Listen to your note any time, anywhere :)

+#### Bind Hotkeys to Contro Audio Player

+If you're on your computer, you can use hotkeys to control the currently-playing audio player.
+Below are the hotkeys I use:

+- `Ctrl + Shift + Right Arrow`: Skip forward
+- `Ctrl + Shift + Left Arrow`: Skip backward
+- `Ctrl + Shift + Up Arrow`: Speed up
+- `Ctrl + Shift + Down Arrow`: Slow down
+- `Ctrl + Shift + =`: Reset player to start time
+- `Ctrl + Shift + Space`: Toggle play/pause
+- `Ctrl + Shift + N`: Create new audio note at current time
+- `Ctrl + Shift + G`: Regenerate current audio note
+- `Ctrl + Shift + S`: Summarize selection using OpenAI

+#### Summarize Text

+As an addon, a command to summary text is included in the plugin.
+You can select a body of text and run the command `Summarize selection using OpenAI` to summarize the text you have selected.
+Your OpenAI API key must be set in the settings.

 ## Generating a Transcript

 If you have an audio file on your computer, you can use [OpenAI Whisper](https://github.com/openai/whisper) to generate a transcript.
 At the time of writing this plugin, OpenAI Whisper is the state-of-the-art speech recognition library.